OPALE-dev/DcmSwift/README.md

 ## Requirements

 * MacOS 10.13
-* Xcode 11.5
+* Xcode 12.4
+* Swift 5.3

 ## Dependencies

-* BiAtoms/Socket (networking)
 * IBM-Swift/BlueSocket (networking)

-*Dependencies of the Xcode project are managed with Carthage.*
+*Dependencies are managed by SPM.*

 ## Overview

-DcmSwift is written in Swift 4.2 and mainly rely on the Foundation core library, in order to stay as compliant as possible with most of the common Swift toolchains.
+DcmSwift is written in Swift 5.3 and mainly rely on the Foundation core library, in order to stay as compliant as possible with most of the common Swift toolchains.

 A minimal DICOM specification is embed within the `DicomSpec` class itself.
 It provide a large set of tools to manipulate UIDs, SOP Classes, VRs, Tags and more DICOM specific identifiers.